Expansion of Gatwick Airport

-The expansion of Gatwick Airport has involved several proposals aimed at increasing airport capacity in south east England and relieving congestion at the main hub airport Heathrow.

-Proposals
+London Gatwick Airport is the secondary international airport serving London, England, and the second-busiest airport in the United Kingdom by total passenger traffic.
+Gatwick has undergone substantial expansion since its origins as an aerodrome; however, it remains one of the busiest airports in the world to operate with a single runway (though not the busiest), which continues to limit its growth.
+As a result, proposals for further expansion have been under consideration since the early 2000s.

 Several options to expand Gatwick have been considered, including a third terminal and a second runway to the south of the existing runway.
-This would allow Gatwick to handle more passengers than Heathrow does today.
+This could theoretically allow Gatwick to handle more passengers than Heathrow does today.
 If a second, wide-spaced (as opposed to close parallel) runway is approved, a new terminal could be sited between the two runways.
 This could either complement or replace the current South Terminal, depending on expected future traffic developments.

 Second runway

+Newly-built runway

 In 1979, an agreement was reached with West Sussex County Council not to build a second runway before 2019.

 In its original consultation document published on 23 July 2002 the Government decided to expand Stansted and Heathrow, but not Gatwick.
 However, Medway Council, Kent County Council and Essex County Council sought a judicial review of this decision.
 The judge reviewing the lawfulness of the Government's decision ruled that excluding Gatwick from the original consultation was irrational and/or unfair.
 Following the judge's ruling and the Secretary of State for Transport's decision not to appeal, BAA published new consultation documents.
 These included an option of a possible second runway at Gatwick to the south of the existing airport boundary, leaving the villages Charlwood and Hookwood to the north of the airport intact.
 This led to protests about increased noise and pollution, demolition of houses and destruction of villages.

 On 2 December 2009, the House of Commons Transport Select Committee published a report entitled The future of aviation.
 With regard to Gatwick, it calls on the Government to reconsider its decision to build a second runway at Stansted, in the light of growing evidence that the business case is unconvincing and that Gatwick is a better location.